BOOK: “Trauma & Recovery”

 • we use people as substitute parents instead of being our own, so we can’t afford to notice flaws or limitations in them, no matter how glaring

-• we don’t have the right to object to other people’s b.s., so naturally we would never think of calling them on it
+• we don’t have the right to object to other people’s b.s., so naturally we would never think of calling them on it (see Toxic Rules)

-• we depend copdepon the opinions & values of others too much, convinced they know things we don’t, so EVEN when we have knowledge or intuition about a person or situation – we ignore it, especially if someone else disagrees
+copdep• we depend on the opinions & values of others too much, convinced they know things we don’t, so EVEN when we have knowledge or intuition about a person or situation – we ignore it, especially if someone else disagrees

 • we don’t want to, god-forbid, hurt anyone’s feeling by ‘suspecting’ them of being less than trustworthy – as they blatantly or subtly do us in!